 Adults can’t resist having a blast alongside their kids at Dynamite Gymnastics Center in Rockville (I know this firsthand from an awesome birthday party experience).
 The huge space filled with tumbling mats, trampolines, a rope swing, balance beam, launching ramps, and more equipment that entices little ones and grown ups alike to bounce around.
 Open play is offered several times throughout most days, but changes by month.
 Cost is $8/child, $12/adult for 50 minutes; $12/child, $17/adult for 90 minutes, 12-session passes are $75/50 minutes, $120/90 minutes.
 Note: Parents only need to pay for open gym if they plan to participate.

-With locations all over the country, Gymboree is one of the most popular play spots around for little ones.
+With locations all over the country, Gymboree is a popular play spots for really little ones.
 Babies as young as mere months to kids aged 5 can enjoy a variety of activities that focus on different development skills and yield a good time.
 All Gymboree locations in the area offer Open Gym Time a few times a week, but with a catch — you have to be an enrolled member.
 So if you are a member or are interested in classes, check out schedules and rates for individual locations.
 You can take a free trial class to see if you want to sign up; information is available on the website.
 And for more info about the DC location, see this KFDC post.

 Pump it Up

 Take the kids to this bouncy nirvana, and you will be guaranteed cool parent status forever.
 Giant rooms filled wall-to-wall with interactive inflatables produce smiles and giggles like you’ve never seen or heard.
 Pump it Up is a well known birthday party venue, but they offer pop-in playtime during the week as well.
 Kids ages 2 and up (that includes the kid in all of us grown-ups) will love the slides, bounces areas, climbing walls, and obstacle courses (all soft and air-filled).
 There are several locations in Maryland, the closest to DC in Lanham, and one in Manassas, too.
 Check calendars on individual location websites for pop-in play times and prices, as they vary from place to place.